conversence/idealoom/doc/testing.rst

 Front-end
 =========

-Assembl takes advantage of modern javascript testing frameworks in order to run front-end tests.
+IdeaLoom takes advantage of modern javascript testing frameworks in order to run front-end tests.
 The front-end test runner is the Mocha_ framework.
 It is understood that Mocha was chosen solely because it allows for the test reporter to be set to `Nyan Cat`_ colors.
-Mocha is initalized on Assembl start-up in `assembl/templates/tests/index.jinja2`.
+Mocha is initalized on IdeaLoom start-up in `assembl/templates/tests/index.jinja2`.

 Firstly, Mocha is loaded in the `tests/index.jinja2` by: